 Pin Number Description Direction Comments

-1 (marked in red) +12 V Output Only for the use with the PLB-21, prevent any overload or short! (max.
+1 (marked in red) +12 V Output Only for the use with the PLB-21.
+Prevent any overload or short!
+(Max.
 100 mA)

-2 TXD I/O RS232-Standard serial interface
+2 TXD I/O RS-232 - Standard serial interface

-3 RXD I/O RS232-Standard serial interface
+3 RXD I/O RS-232 - Standard serial interface

 4 (right) GND Output

-How to get started (quick-start without PLB-21)
+How to get started (quick start without PLB-21)

-Step What to do Note 1 Unpack your device.
+Step What to do Note I Unpack your device.
 2 Connect a load to the output.
 Screw connectors are on the right side.
 Pay attention to the polarity when connecting a diode.
 For tests the load might be a resistor or a dummy diode.
 3 Apply the supply voltage.
-Connect the VCC input on the upper left to your power source.
-(Fix your wires with the screws at the connector.)
+Connect the VCC input on the upper left to your power source (fix your wires with the screws at the connector).
 Apply any voltage between +12 V and +48 V at "VCC" with respect to GND.
-This voltage must be at least 5 V higher than the expected compliance voltage of the laser diode - Make sure there is no voltage surge that could destroy the unit when switching the power supply on!
-4 Wait until "pulser-ok" is high ("pulser" is used here as a synonym for driver) Pin 5 with respect to Pin 6 must change from 0 V to 3.3 V 5 Apply the current setpoint (scale: 250 mV / A) For example: apply 2.5 V to Pin 3 of the BOB connector with respect to GND (Pin 6) if you want to set current to 10 A 6 Set enable pin "high".
+This voltage must be at least 5 V higher than the expected compliance voltage of the laser diode.
+Make sure there is no voltage surge that could destroy the unit when switching the power supply on!
+4 Wait until "pulser-ok" is high ("pulser" is used here as a synonym for driver).
+Pin 5 with respect to pin 6 must change from 0 V to 3.3 V. 5 Apply the current setpoint (scale: 250 mV / A).
+For example: apply 2.5 V to pin 3 of the BOB connector with respect to GND (pin 6) if you want to set current to 10 A. 6 Set enable pin "high".
 Apply 3.3 V to pin 4 of the BOB connector.
 The current will ramp up now.
-7 Check If the driver is not properly cooled, it will shut down.
+7 Check if your settings are correctly carried out by the driver.
+If the driver is not cooled properly, it will shut down.